AndiBurns/Factor-Game/README.md

 The algorithms used here are not necessarily optimized.
 This should not be understood as a high<br/>
 performance application.
 Checking for primeness/prime factorization and determining winning<br/>
-strategy are all done by brute force methods.<p/>
+strategy are all done by brute force methods.
+For certain values of Magic Number, these calculations<br/>
+terminate fairly quickly.
+For other values, I found it necessary to halt execution.<p/>

 Tested on Chrome Version 75.0.3770.80 (Official Build) (64-bit) and Firefox 67.0.1 (64-bit),<br/>
 both running on Microsoft Windows 10 Home Version 10.0.17134 Build 17134.<br/>